NicholasBlackburn1/project-portfollio-main/src/routes/(blog-article)/furryinthewild/+page.md

 <Callout type="warning">
-Cuda is HIGHLY Reconmended for running this project, since its a pretty big model
+Cuda is HIGHLY Reconmended for running this project, since its a pretty big model. <a href="https://github.com/NicholasBlackburn1/Fursona-Detector/tree/MAIN-DEV">Click here</a> to download the project
 </Callout>

 ## Project Goals